a-dekker/vim-qmlfmt/README.md

 ### Configuration

-**qmlfmt** uses tabs by default for auto formatting, so if you prefer to use 2 spaces, you can set the following in your `.vimrc` file:
+**qmlfmt** uses 4 spaces by default for auto formatting, so if you prefer to use 2 spaces, you can set the following in your `.vimrc` file:

 ```viml
 let g:qmlfmt_extra_args = '-i 2'